MattStypa/sillystore/README.md

 - No reducers.
 - No mapping of props.

-Connected components have two new props.
+Connected components have a new prop.
 - `store`: global state object.
-- `setStore`: global state setter; like `setState`.

 ```js
 import { Provider } from 'sillystore';